DavidRMorphew/google-books-cli/README.md

 ## Contributing

 Pull requests are welcome.
-If you want to make major changes, please open an issue first, in order to discuss what major issue you would like to change.
+If you want to make major changes, please open an issue first to discuss the proposed change.

 Please update tests where appropriate.